Kate Allass > Farrer & Co > London, England > Lawyer Profile

 - Private client > Family

-- TMT (technology, media and telecoms) > Media and entertainment (including media finance)
+- TMT (technology, media and telecoms) > Media: Theatre, publishing and other media

 - Corporate and commercial > Partnership